russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Designing a Database with Relational Data.md

 ![Screenshot 2023-06-03 at 7.29.48 AM.png](/img/user/Attachments/Screenshot%202023-06-03%20at%207.29.48%20AM.png)

-We are finished making changes to the database – now all we need to do is update our app's user interface to use the new database scheam.
+We are finished making changes to the database – now all we need to do is update our app's user interface to use the new database schema.

 Before continuing, switch over to Xcode, and commit your work with this message: